slideflow/slideflow/docs/_sources/tutorial2.rst.txt

 .. code-block:: python

-    >>> trainer = Trainer(
+    >>> trainer = sf.model.trainer_from_hp(
     ...   hp=hp,
     ...   outdir='/some/directory',
     ...   labels=labels,
     ...   patients=dataset.patients()
     ... )

-Finally, we can start training.
+Now we can start training.
 Pass the training and validation datasets to the :meth:`slideflow.model.Trainer.train` method of our trainer, assinging the output to a new variable ``results``

 .. code-block:: python